28 May 2019

 1. Must include a number

-2. The key results need to be able to concretely measure.
+2. The key results need to be able to be concretely measured.
 Did we achieve this - yes or no.

 3. Based on growth, performance, revenue and engagement